knative/docs/docs/bookstore/page-5/deploy-database-service.md

     - **Benefits:** Simplifies scaling and failover because any instance can handle any request without requiring session persistence.

 ???+ example "Event-Driven Workloads"
-    - **Definition:** Event-driven architectures respond to events or triggers, such as HTTP requests, messages in a queue, or changes in a database.
+    - **Definition:** Event-driven architectures respond to events or Triggers, such as HTTP requests, messages in a queue, or changes in a database.
     - **Use Case:** Use Knative Services to deploy functions that react to events, such as processing incoming data, triggering workflows, or integrating with third-party APIs.
     - **Benefits:** Efficient resource utilization, as services can scale down to zero when not handling events, reducing costs and improving performance.